Azure/iotedge/README.md

 scripts\windows\buildBranch.bat
 ```

-Binaries are published to `target/publish`.
+Binaries are published to `target/publish/`.

 ## Run unit tests

-You can run the unit tests with:
+Besides using Test Explorer in Visual Studio IDE, you can run the unit tests with:

 ### Linux
 ```